gaf3/hundoword/README.md

 The RESTful API is located at http://192.168.72.87/api/ and all arguments are JSON.
 It's used to drive the client.

-There's already an existing user/pass: vagrant/vagrant or you can use a new one you created through the web site.
+There's already an existing user/pass: vagrant/vagrant or you can use a new one if you created one through the web site.

 ## JavaScript